hotwax/oms-documentation/documents/learn-shopify/integration/how-does-hotwax-commerce-manage-order-returns/shopify-pos-exchanges.md

 In this scenario, when a customer returns an exchanged item, according to the Shopify algorithm, the refund will be issued using the initial $30 transaction (Shop Pay 1), while the payment for the exchanged item is processed separately through a different transaction (Shop Pay 2).

 #### Returning the Entire Order Including Exchanged Items:
-In the event that the customer returns item D along with items B and C, Shopify links refund transactions to the transaction being refunded using a “parent ID”.
+In the event that the customer returns item D along with items B and C, Shopify links refund transactions to the original payment being refunded using a “parent ID”.
 Since HotWax Commerce has two different orders, it uses the Shopify transaction ID to identify which order the payment was captured on.
 This ensures that the refund is posted on the same order, maintaining traceability.

 | Order Items | Exchange Item |
 |-------------|---------------|